CloudLabsAI-Azure/Terraform-workshop/README.md

 ---

-## Before you start

-1. Go to the launch URL provided, sign up, and enter your activation code.
-2. Click **Launch Lab** — your lab VM RDP session will open in the browser.

 ## Login to Azure portal

 1. On your virtual machine, click on the **Azure Portal** icon as shown below: